erogenousbeef-zz/BigReactors/Roadmap.md

 ### Multiblock Turbine
 - (DONE) Turbine consumes steam, produces power and water.
 - Tune and optimize turbine torque & drag equations.
+Fluid speed is function of fluid, not of input volume.
+Add input volume as multiplier.
-- Turbine glass.
+- (DONE) Turbine glass.
 Solve the connected-texture problem.
 - Do an art pass.
 - Renderer to show off the turbine blade.
 - (DONE) Validation of internal turbine & coil shape on assembly.